Employment Visa Lawyer in New York City

 We Help Businesses and Workers Obtain Employment Visas

 Whether you are currently based in a foreign country and seeking employment in the US or you are a US employer who wishes to sponsor a foreign worker, we are here to help.
-Our attorney can guide you through each step of the process, which will involve a complex set of regulations and procedures administered by US Citizenship and Immigration Services (USCIS) in order to establish the visa you need.
+Our employment visa lawyer can guide you through each step of the process, which will involve a complex set of regulations and procedures administered by US Citizenship and Immigration Services (USCIS) in order to establish the visa you need.

 Employment-based visa petitions we can assist with include: